Natrilix SR (Indapamide)

 Frequently Asked Questions

 If your next dose is less than 6 hours away, skip the missed dose.
-If your next dose is more than 6 hours away, take the missed dose as soon as you remember.
-Never take more than one dose at a time to make up for missed doses.
+If more than 6 hours remain, take it as soon as you remember.

 Important Disclaimer